What is the Affordable Housing Program (AHP)?

 How many projects have been developed and affordable housing units built since the inception of the AHP?

-The AHP has facilitated the building of more than 811,500 housing units.
-Of those, over 475,000 units serve very low income residents.
+The AHP has facilitated the building of more than 845,157 housing units.

 How much money has been distributed through AHP across the country?